RobotLocomotion/drake/manipulation/models/iiwa_description/README.md

 on 2022-01-15)

-The average acceleration limits are used, and rounded to second decimal place.
+The average acceleration limits are used, and rounded to second decimal place for radians.

-For the record, te rounded average acceleration limits:
+For the record, the rounded average acceleration limits:

 |Axis data  | deg/s^2 | rad/s^2 |
 |-----------|--------:|--------:|